pSpitzner/sublime-text-conda/README.md

 Where `pyexec` is set to `pythonw` in settings.
 Accordingly, this calls `itermtab` to create/reuse a tab, executes the python script in the right environment/executable and gives as an interactive prompt (`-i`).

+## Other Platforms or Terminal Emulator

+I guess `itermtab` is the only thing that has to be rewritten for your terminal emulator of choice.